GIVESocialMovement/sbt-webpack/README.md

 Caveats
 --------

-* It doesn't work correctly with CSS because CSS dependencies are tracked in Webpack's stats.
-See: https://github.com/GIVESocialMovement/sbt-vuefy/issues/20
 * In order to differentiate between development and production, you will have to set an environment variable when running `sbt`, i.e. `NODE_ENV=production sbt`.
 You can then reference that env variable in your webpack config.
 See `test-play-project` as an example.